 The Partial TSF Timer subfield is the same as that in REVmd FTM (see section 9.4.2.167 (Fine Timing Measurement Parameters element)).

-The Duration subfield in the Availability Window Information field indicates the duration of the corresponding Availability Window in units of 100 microseconds. (#1373)
+The Duration subfield in the Availability Window Information field indicates the duration of the corresponding Availability Window in units of 100 microseconds (giving it a value from 0 to ~12.7 ms). (#1373)

-(#1646)
+The Passive Location Ranging Availability Window bit is set to 1 to signal that this Availability Window Information field signals parameters for an availability window in which Passive Location Ranging is being performed; otherwise this bit is set to 0 (#1646).

-The Periodicity subfield in an Availability Window Information subfield indicates the periodicity of that availability window in units of the value of the Beacon Interval field in the most recent beacon sent by the RSTA. (#1376)
+The Periodicity subfield in an Availability Window Information subfield indicates the periodicity of that availability window in units of the value of the Beacon Interval field in the most recent beacon sent by the RSTA (Giving it a value from 0 to ~25.5 s when the beacon interval is 100 TU). (#1376)

-(#1646)
+The Passive Location Ranging parameters subfield format is shown in Figure 9-1005 (#1646).

+B0-B3 B4-B7